wolkenwelten/wolkenwelten-ts/DESIGN.md

 ## Watertorrent
 Shoot a torrent of water at a Target
 - Extinguishes flames
-- Throw one Entity far away and doing a no damage by itself
+- Throw one Entity far away, doing no damage by itself
 - Makes the target wet, making it resistant to fire damage but very vulerable to shock

 ## Healingwave